e-lopezc/serverless-product-catalog-api/README.md

 - Automated backups and retention policies
 - Cross-region replication if needed for DR

 The focus here was building a solid foundation with proper testing, modular Terraform code, and local development workflow.
-The architecture is sound and scales well—the items above are incremental improvements you'd layer on based on actual usage patterns and requirements
+The architecture is modular and scales well — the items above are incremental improvements you'd layer on based on actual usage patterns and requirements

 ## License